IBM/number-crunching-python-tutorial/2-PLAY.md

 1. Paste the `git@github.ibm.com` address you copied before and provide the destination as required.
 1. Open the newly cloned repository.

-## Test the example implementation
+## Testing the example implementation

 1. Open the **`username`-python-app** in a Visual Studio Code window.
 1. Open the `welcome.py` file.